lazygitpeople/lazygitpeople/README.md

 ## How It Works

 1. **You invite our bot**: Add @lazygitpeople as a collaborator to repositories you want to automate
-2. **We schedule commits**: Our Azure-powered system generates code changes at configurable intervals
+2. **We schedule commits**: Our Cloudflare-powered system generates code changes at configurable intervals
 3. **Transparent processes**: All automated commits are clearly labeled with a 🤖 bot indicator
 4. **You maintain control**: Cancel the service anytime by removing the bot's access